dkrutskikh/dkrutskikh/README.md

 # Hi there 👋, I'm Dmitry

 I'm a software engineer and teamleader a bit.
-Most experienced with Angular Dart and Flutter.
+Most experienced with Flutter and Angular Dart.
 Prefer quality over quantity.

 ---